Solving the Granularity Mismatch: Hierarchical Preference Learning for Long-Horizon LLM Agents: Experiments

 \subsection{Experimental Setup}

 We evaluate our proposed method, \ourmethod{}, on three diverse and challenging long-horizon agent benchmarks: ALFWorld~\citep{alfworld}, WebShop~\citep{webshop}, and InterCode-SQL~\citep{intercode}.
+In all our benchmarks, the environment returns a single terminal outcome reward at the end of each episode, which defines a finite-horizon episodic MDP and can be modeled with $\gamma$ close to 1 and suitably rescaled rewards.
 For all experiments, we use Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct as the backbone language models. \ourmethod{} is compared against a suite of strong baselines, including SFT, RFT~\citep{rft}, ETO~\citep{eto}, and IPR~\citep{ipr}.
 All methods are initialized from an SFT model trained on expert trajectories generated by a GPT-4o teacher model.
-For Fixed-N and Fixed-K strategy, we set $N=3$ and $K=3$.
+For MC estimation, we use $M=5$ rollouts for per group.
+For Fixed-$N$ and Fixed-$K$ strategy, we set $N=3$ and $K=3$.
 For Uncertainty strategy, the entropy threshold $\epsilon$ is set to the 80th percentile of all action entropies (\textit{i.e.}, the threshold for the top 20\% highest values) computed across the training dataset.
 Detailed descriptions of the environments, baseline implementations, and all hyperparameters are deferred to Appendix~\ref{sec:details}.